 Onguma Tented Camp: Our full report

-Onguma Tented Camp is situated on the private Onguma Reserve bordering the eastern side of Etosha National Park.
-Thus you can explore great wildlife on the reserve as well as inside the national park.
-Fresh, modern and tastefully designed, the camp is laid out around a floodlit waterhole which can be seen from both the main areas and the rooms.
-It is one of four lodges on this reserve; the others are Onguma Bush Camp, Onguma Tree Top and Onguma Plains Camp being the most up-market of the camps.
+Onguma Tented Camp is situated on the private Onguma Reserve, which borders the eastern side of Namibia’s ......
+Etosha National Park – so you can explore great wildlife both on the reserve and inside the national park.
+Fresh, modern and tastefully designed, the camp is laid out around a floodlit waterhole which can be seen from both the main areas and the individual rooms.

+The Tented Camp is one of four lodges on this reserve; the others are Onguma Bush Camp, Onguma Tree Top and Onguma The Fort, which is the most upmarket of the four.

 Three beautiful hand-crafted giraffes stand guard over the entrance to Onguma Tented Camp's open-fronted main areas, which are housed beneath three tented roofs, like those of a circus big top.
 The design also incorporates large wooden poles to support the part canvas, part brick structure.

-A walkway leads to the infinity pool, an attractive area where beanbags and a few sunloungers beckon.
+A walkway leads to the small infinity pool, an attractive area where beanbags and a few sunloungers beckon.

 Inside, the tents are both practical and comfortable.
 A high-backed armchair sits beneath a tall lamp.
-An animal skin rug fronts the twin beds which are pushed together against a concrete headboard dotted with tea lights.
+An animal-skin rug fronts the twin beds, which are pushed together against a concrete headboard dotted with tea lights.
 Metal bedside tables with adjustable reading lamps flank the beds.

-Ideal length of stay: 2 nights
+- Ideal length of stay

-Directions: The turn-off onto the Onguma Reserve is just a short drive along the C38 from Etosha's Von Lindequist Gate.
+- The turn-off onto the Onguma Reserve is just a short drive along the C38 from Etosha's Von Lindequist Gate.
 The Tented Camp is 10km from the entrance gate into the reserve.